 They don’t cause damage to the hair because of their absorbent material, like microfleece, terry cloth, and polyester.
 These materials absorb and trap moisture or sweat from your forehead, ensuring clear vision and comfort.

-Knitted headbands are made by knitting yarns.
+Knitting yarns make knitted headbands.
 These are available in different patterns, colors, and designs that you can make in the comfort of your home.

 If you’re a crafty person, try making knitted headbands today.
 But, make sure that its size is right for you.